ainsleys/derivadex-api-docs/source/includes/main.md

 -----|----- | ---------------------
-dict | event | The contents of the transaction event decimal_s | event.amount | Amount of DDX withdrawal has been signaled for address_s | event.signerAddress | Signer's Ethereum address withdrawal is taking place from address_pre_s | event.traderAddress | Trader's Ethereum address prefixed with the chain discriminant DDX is being withdrawn to
+dict | event | The contents of the transaction event decimal_s | event.amount | Amount of DDX withdrawal has been signaled for address_s | event.signerAddress | Signer"s Ethereum address withdrawal is taking place from
+address_pre_s | event.traderAddress | Trader"s Ethereum address prefixed with the chain discriminant DDX is being withdrawn to

 #### Price checkpoint